ComplianceAsCode/content/README.md

 ## Usage

-We assume you have installed SCAP Security Guide system-wide into a standard location as instructed in the previous section.
+We assume you have installed SCAP Security Guide system-wide into a standard location from current upstream sources as instructed in the previous section.

 There are several ways to consume SCAP Security Guide content, we will only go through a few of them here.